Tree Protection Bylaw Review

 I just drove by the end of Towner Park Rd, and saw the two houses on the south side of the road.
 One is a new house, with not a single tree standing.
 The other is an older house that has been clear cut.
 I understand they are owned by the same person.
 Why do we have a tree bylaw at all if this kind of clearing is allowed.
 I live across Braemar from the big house being built and watched the hoops he went through with the tree bylaw.
 Seems like a double standard here.
 Larry Drader

-Larry Drader asked almost 3 years ago
+Larry Drader asked over 3 years ago

 Thank you for your comments and question.
 The current bylaw allows for annual removals and does not have any replacement requirements, over time this can lead to a lot having few or no trees.
 Currently the draft Tree Protection Bylaw includes annual tree removal allowances in addition to replacement requirements and tree density targets.
 We encourage you to subscribe for project updates to stay informed.